KenDickey/Small/RuntimeModel.md

 Pointer addresses end in 2r00.
 If we follow Bee DMR, SmallIntegers are 31 bits left shifted one and bit0 set to 1.

 Immediate values are just OOP addresses near zero.
+These are known by their small values.
 These are easy to create, so do not need dedicated registers to hold their values.

 - UndefinedObject/Nil = 2r0000  [So matches register ZERO = x0]